Seventy-Six (novel): Background

 Seventy-Six is a response to James Fenimore Cooper's first popular novel, The Spy, which was published in late 1821.
 Neal praised it as "exceedingly attractive" and "a capital novel", but dismissed its style as "without peculiarity—brilliancy, or force" and its plot as "rather too full of stage-tricks and clap-traps".
 He determined to outdo the fellow novelist.

 Neal was already inspired by research and writing he had done years earlier.
 In 1818, Neal worked with fellow Delphian Club cofounder Tobias Watkins to write A History of the American Revolution (published 1819) based on primary sources collected by another Delphian, Paul Allen.
 Decades later he described the experience of inspiration:

 I had got charged to the muzzle with the doings of our Revolutionary fathers, while writing my portion of "Allen's History," and wanted only the hint, or touch, that Cooper gave in passing, to go off like a Leyden jar, and empty myself at once of all the hoarded enthusiasm I had been bottling up, for three or four years.

+Similarities between A History of the American Revolution and Seventy-Six indicate that Neal adapted passages from his earlier work into the novel.
 According to Neal, he wrote the 528-page novel with "marvellous rapidity" over twenty-seven days between February 16 and March 19, 1822.
 The pace was so rigorous, he said, that "I tumbled out of my chair" because "I had fainted, – swooned, – from overwork."
 He had already completed first draft manuscripts of Randolph and Errata, though those two novels were not published until later in 1823.
 Neal considered his 1822–1823 novels "a complete series; a course of experiment" in declamation (Logan), narrative (Seventy-Six), epistolary (Randolph), and colloquialism (Errata).
 He wrote all four between October 1821 and March 1822.